asthman666/doc/Windows/BAT.md

 ### %~1 means "remove the enclosing quotes (if they exist) from the first parameter.

-Put the following command in a batch file called mybatch.bat:
+Put the following command in a batch file called **mybatch.bat**:

     @echo off
     @echo hello %~1
     @echo hello %1

-Invoking the batch file like this: mybatch "Hello World" would output:
+Invoking the batch file like below:

+    mybatch "Hello World"

+    # output
     Hello World
     "Hello World"